lpejakovic/baby-calculator/README.md

 # baby-calculator
-Service for calculating babies age in weeks
+Service for calculating baby's age in weeks, days, etc.